atcnk/scriptable-object-architecture/README.md

 - Vector2
 - Vector3
 - Vector4

+You can test it on TestScene with X (Game Event) and Z (Reference) shortcuts on runtime.

 Add 'Reference' word end of the type that you want to use (for int, IntReference)